SethY8s/subspace-project/README.md

+A simple but complete Dapp.
+Although not riveting, it has all the fundamentals of a modern web3 application.
+The project prioritized type safety, code cleanliness, modularity, and correctness.
+I chose Next 14 for its ability to be a compelling frontend library, while also allowing backend functionality, such as REST routes and server components/actions.
+Solidity and Hardhat were used to create and deploy our smart contract.
+Additionally, I used Typechain to create all the necessary typings and ABIs when compiling the smart contract.
+Ethers.js was used on the client side to interact with the smart contract and connect to the user's metamask.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

 First, run the development server:
+> Next 14 requires node ^18.17

 ```bash
 npm run dev